peachbastard/the-beastlands/src/site/notes/Places/The Reflecting Teacup.md

 - A tavern in a citizens-only part of town called the Wizard's Quarters
 - Warm ambiance and live music
 - Bartender is a sexy glass construct
+- Was destroyed by an earthquake summoned by [[Party/Oz\|Oz]] to create a distraction from the commissars